OliviaMattsson/EITN50-project/TPM/Questions-Olivia.md

 # 3.5 - Extending values to PCRs
 ## 3.5.2
 1. Describe one TPM command that can be used to extend a SHA-1 digest to a PCR.
-    TPM_SHA1CompleteExtend - This command is designed to complete a hash sequence and extend a PCR in memory-less environments
+    TPM_SHA1CompleteExtend - This command is designed to complete a hash sequence and extend a PCR in memory-less environments.
+    `sha1 -ic [data] -if [filename] -ix [index for PCR]`
 2. Describe which TPM command that can be used to read a PCR value.
     TPM_PCRRead - returns the current contents of the named register to the caller.

 ## 3.5.3
 - Calculate SHA-1 digest of tpmbios, extend to PCR 11.
+ `sha -if /usr/local/sbin/tcsd -ix 11` :
+    SHA1 hash for file '/usr/local/sbin/tcsd':
+    Hash: c0a2ef976facd5e57c42c4ef46b7675994676b80
+    New value of PCR: 386032bd158a509920c7f4bae157eba2a2891f2

 - Type `pcrread` when calculation is done and put it in the report.
+`pcrread -ix 11`:
+Current value of PCR 11: 9386032bd158a509920c7f4bae157eba2a2891f2

 # 3.6 - File encryption